-- All accidents, injuries and near misses are reported immediately to the Headteacher or Deputy Headteacher. - An entry is made in the workplace accident book immediately. - An employee accident report is completed and handed to the Deputy Headteacher or Headteacher. - Staff must clearly state on self-certification forms whether or not an absence is due to an injury/illness as a result of a work activity. - The Headteacher will report any notifiable event under the RIDDOR legislation to the local authority's Health and Safety Officer for reporting and liaison with the Health and Safety Executive.
+- All accidents, injuries and near misses are reported, as soon after the incident as possible, to the Headteacher or Deputy Headteacher. - An entry is made in the workplace accident book as soon as is safe and practical. - An employee accident report is completed and handed to the Deputy Headteacher or Headteacher. - Staff must clearly state on self-certification forms whether or not an absence is due to an injury/illness as a result of a work activity. - The Headteacher will report any notifiable event under the RIDDOR legislation to the local authority's Health and Safety Officer for reporting and liaison with the Health and Safety Executive.